What is lymphoedema?

 Looking after your wellbeing

-Lymphoedema can cause physical and emotional strain, so it’s important to look after your wellbeing.
+Lymphoedema can affect your body and mind, so it’s important to look after your wellbeing.
 Having lymphoedema can affect how you feel about yourself in several ways.

 Paying for treatment

 Treatment for lymphoedema can be expensive.
-Costs for seeing practitioners and buying compression garments often add up and you may need time off work for appointments or to manage infections.
-There are options to help with treatment costs:
+There are options to help with these costs:

-- Compression garment subsidy schemes are run by most state and territory governments.
+• Compression garment subsidy schemes are run by all state and territory governments.
+There are also some federal subsidies through the Department of Veterans’ Affairs.
 These schemes cover some, or all, of the cost of compression garments.
+People with permanent and significant disability may be eligible for support through the National Disability Insurance Scheme.
+For more information, visit lymphoedema.org.au.

-- If you have private health insurance, check with your provider whether you are entitled to a rebate on compression garments.
+• If you have private health insurance, check with your provider whether you are entitled to a rebate on compression garments and lymphoedema therapy.

 Understanding Lymphoedema